dexter264/UnityBasics/README.md

 With the aid of the Rigidbody2D, the 2D physics handler, you can create quite a few effectors to make your games vivid and fun.

 To prepare to create an effector, create an empty Game Object, or use a sprite, give it any collider of your choosing, use a 2D polygon collider with sprites that have more complicated shapes, 2D circle collider for sprites with more round shapes, and 2D box collider for square shapes.
 I cannot stress this enough, make sure to get a 2D collider for 2D shapes!
-Anyway, set your collider to is trigger, check use by effector, and grab the effector of your choosing.
+Anyway, set your collider to Is Trigger, check use by effector, and grab the effector of your choosing.

 2D Area Effector: Mostly to be used with empty game objects, it can add forces to any Rigidbody2Ds that come within its trigger.
 There are 2 sections to change settings in: Force and Damping.